 As the responsible person you must carry out and regularly review a fire risk assessment of the premises.
 This will identify what you need to do to prevent fire and keep people safe.

-You must keep a written record of your fire risk assessment if your business has 5 or more people.
+You must keep a record of your fire risk assessment.

 Carrying out the 5 stages of a risk assessment